algolia/instantsearch-specs/content/widgets/current-refinements.md

 classes:
   - name: .ais-CurrentRefinements
     description: the root div of the widget
+  - name: .ais-CurrentRefinements--noRefinement
+    description: the root div of the widget with no refinement
   - name: .ais-CurrentRefinements-list
     description: the list of all refined items
+  - name: .ais-CurrentRefinements-list--noRefinement
+    description: the list with no refinement
   - name: .ais-CurrentRefinements-item
     description: the refined list item
   - name: .ais-CurrentRefinements-label